GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ### Statements

 Statements are used in SpecIF to define relationships between concrete SpecIF data elements.
 Normally they express relationships between two resource elements.
 In some special cases they can also express relationships between two statements or a resource and a statement.
-This depends on, what the key given for *subject* and *object* references.
+This depends on what the given key for *subject* and *object* references.

-Statements can also have a list of properties to store additional data.
+Statements can have a list of properties to store additional data.

 The following example shows a statement example.
 This statement has no properties defined.